lucafrance/lucafrance.github.io/index.md

 The tools I use include Excel, Power Query, and several Python libraries (`pandas`, `NumPy`, `matplotlib`, `scikit-learn`).

 ## Excel Training
 I can teach you Excel skills both at an introductory and at an advanced level.
 A focus on specific topics is available upon request.
+See an example of what I offer in [German](http://lucaf.eu/excel/de/) or [English](http://lucaf.eu/excel/en/).